emmett-framework/emmett/docs/dal.md

 The models layer
 ----------------
 weppy provides a *models* structuring layer upon the pyDAL; we encourage the use of models since they make easy to organize all the database entities for the applications.
-Also, models provides an easier syntax to use many DAL's features, like fields computations.
+Also, models provides an easier syntax to use many DAL's features, like a computation on a certain field contents.

-So, how a weppy model look like?
+So, how a weppy model looks like?
 Using the upper example for the posts table in a blog, and adding some features, an example model would be like this:

 ```python
 from markdown2 import markdown